Giorgio-Zarantonello/React-native-course/README.md

 ## About The Project

 What i've learned :
-* Create real-world native apps using React Native
-* Make truly reusable components that look great
-* Understand the terminology and concepts of Redux
+* The terminology and concepts of Hooks
-* Prototype and deploy your own applications to the Apple and Google Play Stores
-* Get up to speed with React design principles and methodologies
-* Discover mobile design patterns used by experienced engineers
 <p align="right">(<a href="#readme-top">back to top</a>)</p>